The Raid on Deerfield was a French and Indian attack that took place in Deerfield, Massachusetts in 1704 during Queen Anne’s War.

 Then, in late January and again in mid-February, Patridge and Dudley received more reports and warnings of planned French and Indian attacks in the area but, since the information contained no specific threats or intel, they offered no additional assistance to Deerfield.

 It wasn’t until Partridge received reports sometime in February of Pennacook Indians near the New England seacoast area raiding the towns of Berwick, Maine, Haverhill, Massachusetts and Exeter, New Hampshire that he finally sent some additional soldiers to Deerfield, the last of which arrived on February 25.

-The threat grew more serious when the Pennacook raiding party, which included about 30 or 40 warriors led by their sachem Wattanummon, joined De Rouville’s raiding party about 110 miles north of Deerfield in Cowass as they headed south towards Deerfield.
+The threat grew more serious when the Pennacook raiding party, which included about 30 or 40 warriors led by their sachem Wattanummon, joined the French and Indian war party from Canada, led by French commander Jean-Baptiste Hertel De Rouville, about 110 miles north of Deerfield in Cowass as they headed south towards Deerfield.

 Then, a few days before the raid, a strange occurrence took place when some of the Deerfield settlers reported hearing trampling noises around the settlement but could not see anyone there, which many of the villagers saw as a bad omen, according to Herbert Milton Sylvester in his book Indian Wars of New England: